 Customer acquisition security is the means used by marketing and revenue leaders, to eliminate the fast-growing problem of fake users and bots from customers’ funnels, campaigns, analytics, and CRM.

 For instance, teams use CAS to legitimize the clicks on their advertisements across all platforms by identifying and filtering out fraudulent clicks.
-This adds millions of dollars in new revenue and ensures more predictable data and numbers for marketing, analytics, operations and revenue leaders.
+This adds millions of dollars in new revenue and ensures more predictable data and numbers for marketing, analytics, operations, and revenue leaders.

-The challenges of bots and fake users comes at a time when the battle for customer acquisition is facing its biggest challenges as auto spend ignites again.
+The challenges of bots and fake users come at a time when the battle for customer acquisition is facing its biggest challenges as auto spend ignites again.
 Media agency Dentsu predicts that automotive advertising is set to grow at nearly 14% from -24% growth in 2020, as carmakers look to encourage more consumers back after a challenging year in which the top 20 global manufacturers saw profits decline by approximately $100 billion.

 Each lost click or impression is one less genuine user who can become a customer.
-For automotive dealers or car brands looking to get the most bang for their buck in the aftermath of 2020, elimination of bots and fake users has the potential to rev up revenue figures.
+For automotive dealers or car brands looking to get the most bang for their buck in the aftermath of 2020, the elimination of bots and fake users has the potential to rev up revenue figures.

 CHEQ is the leader in customer acquisition security.
-CHEQ for PPC is a security suite for the CMO, digital teams and demand generation leader to track bots and fraudulent activity from all major search engines and social media platforms using cybersecurity technology.
-CHEQ for PPC is the first solution to block invalid clicks across multiple platforms including Google, Facebook, Instagram, Baidu, Bing, LinkedIn, Snap, Twitter, Pinterest, Yahoo, Yandex and more.
+CHEQ for PPC is a security suite for the CMO, digital teams, and demand generation leader to track bots and fraudulent activity from all major search engines and social media platforms using cybersecurity technology.
+CHEQ for PPC is the first solution to block invalid clicks across multiple platforms including Google, Facebook, Instagram, Baidu, Bing, LinkedIn, Snap, Twitter, Pinterest, Yahoo, Yandex, and more.
 Get your free demo here.